Publications

 2000

 Park, J, T Seo, S Hwang, D Lee, Y Gwack, and J Choe.
 (2000) 2000.
-“The K-BZIP Protein from Kaposi’s Sarcoma-Associated Herpesvirus Interacts With P53 and Represses Its Transcriptional Activity”.
+“The K-BZIP Protein from Kaposi’s Sarcoma-Associated Herpesvirus Interacts With P53 and Represses Its Transcriptional Activity.”.
 Journal of Virology 74 (24): 11977-82.

 Kaposi's sarcoma-associated herpesvirus (KSHV) is a gammaherpesvirus that has been implicated in the pathogenesis of Kaposi's sarcoma.
 KSHV encodes K-bZIP (open reading frame K8), a protein that belongs to the basic region-leucine zipper (bZIP) family of transcription factors.
 Here we show that K-bZIP associates with the cellular transcription factor p53 directly in vitro and in vivo.
 This interaction requires the bZIP domain of K-bZIP and the carboxy-terminal region (amino acids 300 to 393) of p53.
 We also show that K-bZIP represses the transcriptional activity of p53 which is required for apoptosis of the host cell.
 These results imply that K-bZIP blocks p53-mediated host cell death through its interaction with p53.